modmore/docs/en/02_ContentBlocks/v1.x/08_Snippets/01_cbGetFieldContent.md

 ]]
 ````

-#### Chunk: specialImageTpl
+specialImageTpl chunk:

 ```` HTML
 <div class="specialTemplate">
     <img src="[[+url:phpthumbof=`w=500&h=250&zc=1`]]" />
 </div>
 ````
 This will get the first image with a `class` setting of `keyImage`, but instead of using the template set within ContentBlocks, will use our special template.

 This could be used to make a listing of documents that includes image thumbnails using getResources, where you might want to use the key image from the page but at a different size or aspect ratio.

 ### Return JSON for further processing

 ```` HTML
 [[!cbGetFieldContent:processJSON?
     &field=`7` [[- ID of gallery field]]